pramsey/crunchyblog/eventserv1/index.md

 ![Architecture](eventserv_arch.png)

-For multi-user real-time applications (like a fleet tracker, for example), this setup can be a boon!
+For multi-user real-time applications (like a fleet tracker, or auction system, for example), this setup can be a boon!
 The database is the central source-of-truth, and all applications can keep on working directly on the database, no need for a fancy new event bus or system rebuild.

 ## Your Database holds a Model